Peter Hattrup

-Peter Hattrup (born March 31, 1964) is a retired American soccer player who played professionally in Major League Soccer and the USL A-League.
+Peter Hattrup (born March 31, 1964) is an American former professional soccer player who played professionally in Major League Soccer and the USL A-League.

 Player

 Youth

 Hattrup was a four-year starter as a star player for the Seattle Preparatory School boys' soccer team.
 He graduated in 1982 and entered Seattle Pacific University.
 Hattrup was a scoring sensation for Seattle Pacific men's NCAA Division II soccer team.
 In 1985, he set the school record for goals scored in a single season with 26.
 He was more than a one-dimensional forward; his 16 assists that year ranks third on the school's list of single-season assists.
 That record lasted until Jason Dunn broke it in 1985.
 He is third on the school's career goals list, with 59 goals over three years, 1982, 1983 and 1985.
 He finished tied for fifth on the school's career assists list, with 31 over three years.
 He was selected a three-time All-Region (NSCAA), two-time All Conference (Northwest Collegiate Soccer Conference), and was selected as a two-time team MVP.
 Hattrup did not merely garner multiple individual honors, but was an integral part of two Division II championship teams, in 1983 and 1985.
 In the 1985 championship victory over FIU, Hattrup scored a goal and assisted another, earning MVP honors.
 He ended the 1985 tournament as the leading scorer with 5 goals and 1 assist.